We Remember What We Care About

 What does this mean?

-The Affective Learning Lab translates this biological reality into practical strategies for education, leadership, and AI design.
-We move beyond "engagement" as a buzzword and treat it as the physiological requirement for cognition.
+This biological reality can be used for practical strategies for education, leadership, and AI design.
+We can move beyond "engagement" and "relevance" as buzzwords and treat them as physiological requirements for cognition.

 The Affective Architecture of Cognition